 The Company reports its financial statements in US dollars.
-The functional currency of the head office, Canadian subsidiaries and all intermediate holding companies is CAD and the functional currency of all Chinese subsidiaries is RMB.
-The functional currency of New Infini and its subsidiaries is USD.
+The functional currency of the head office, Canadian subsidiaries and all intermediate holding companies is the Canadian dollar ("CAD") and the functional currency of all Chinese subsidiaries is the Chinese yuan ("RMB").
+The functional currency of New Infini and its subsidiaries is the US dollar ("USD").
 The Company is exposed to foreign exchange risk when the Company undertakes transactions and holds assets and liabilities in currencies other than its functional currencies.

 The Company currently does not engage in foreign exchange currency hedging.
-The Company's exposure to currency risk affect net income is summarized as follows:
+The sensitivity of the Company's net income due to the exchange rates of the Canadian dollar against the U.S. dollar and the Australian dollar as at March 31, 2023 is summarized as follows: